Bobby Julich: Doping

-On October 25, 2012, Julich admitted to "using EPO several times from August 1996 until July 1998". and resigned from the United Kingdom-based Team Sky.
+On October 25, 2012, Julich admitted to "using EPO several times from August 1996 until July 1998" and resigned from the United Kingdom-based Team Sky.
 The team had issued a statement asking both riders and support staff to sign a document verifying that they did not use or administer performance-enhancing drugs during their careers.
-Julich stated that he wishes to continue to be involved in the sport to some extent, and also that he will pay the consequences for his poor decisions.
+Julich stated that he wished to continue to be involved in the sport to some extent, and also that he would pay the consequences for his poor decisions.

-Bobby did his self-confession at CyclingNews.
+Julich did his self-confession at CyclingNews.
 His open letter told that during the Tour de France of 1998 his fiancée (now wife) discovered his use from another rider's wife.
 She told him if it would reoccur, the relationship would be over.
 His name was also on the list of doping tests published by the French Senate on 24 July 2013 that were collected during the 1998 Tour de France and found suspicious for EPO when retested in 2004.